 Hydrocodone causes a reduction in motility associated with an increase in smooth muscle tone in the antrum of the stomach and duodenum.
 Digestion of food in the small intestine is delayed and propulsive contractions are decreased.
-Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm resulting in constipation.
-Other opioid-induced effects may include a reduction in gastric, biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase.
+Propulsive peristaltic waves in the colon are decreased, while tone is increased to the point of spasm, resulting in constipation.
+Other opioid-induced effects may include a reduction in gastric, in biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase.

-Hydrocodone may produce release of histamine with or without associated peripheral vasodilation.
+Hydrocodone produces peripheral vasodilation, which may result in orthostatic hypotension or syncope.
 Manifestations of histamine release and/or peripheral vasodilation may include pruritus, flushing, red eyes, sweating, and/or orthostatic hypotension.

-The minimum effective plasma concentration of hydrocodone for analgesia varies widely among patients, especially among patients who have been previously treated with agonist opioids.
-As a result, individually titrate patients to achieve a balance between therapeutic and adverse effects.
-The minimum effective analgesic concentration of hydrocodone for any individual patient may increase over time due to an increase in pain, progression of disease, development of a new pain syndrome and/or potential development of analgesic tolerance.
+The minimum effective analgesic concentration will vary widely among patients who have been previously treated with potent agonist opioids.
+The minimum effective analgesic concentration of hydrocodone for any individual patient may increase over time due to an increase in pain, the development of a new pain syndrome and/or potential development of analgesic tolerance. [see DOSAGE AND ADMINISTRATION].

 Concentration—Adverse Experience Relationships

-As compared to immediate-release hydrocodone combination products, Zohydro ER at similar daily doses results in similar overall exposure but with lower maximum concentrations.
-The half-life is also longer due the prolonged duration of absorption.
+As compared to immediate-release hydrocodone combination products, ZOHYDRO ER at similar daily doses results in similar overall exposure but with lower maximum concentrations.
+The half-life is also longer due to the prolonged duration of absorption.
 Based on the half-life of hydrocodone, steady-state should be obtained after 3 days of dosing.
 Following 7 days of dosing, AUC and Cmax increase approximately two-fold as compared to the first day of dosing.
-The pharmacokinetics of Zohydro ER has been shown to be independent of dose up to a dose of 50 mg.
+The pharmacokinetics of ZOHYDRO ER have been shown to be independent of dose up to a dose of 50 mg.

-Zohydro ER capsules exhibit peak plasma concentrations occurring approximately 5 hours after dose administration.
+ZOHYDRO ER capsules exhibit peak plasma concentrations approximately 5 hours after dose administration.

 No significant pharmacokinetic differences by age were observed based on population pharmacokinetic analysis.

-No significant pharmacokinetic differences by gender were observed based on population pharmacokinetic analysis.
+No significant pharmacokinetic differences by sex were observed based on population pharmacokinetic analysis.

-After a single dose of 20 mg Zohydro ER in 20 patients with mild to moderate hepatic impairment based on Child-Pugh classifications, mean hydrocodone Cmax values were 25 ± 5, 24 ± 5, and 22 ± 3.3 ng/mL for moderate and mild impairment, and, normal subjects, respectively.
-Mean hydrocodone AUC values were 509 ± 157, 440 ± 124, and 391 ± 74 ng•h/mL for moderate and mild impairment, and, normal subjects, respectively.
-Hydrocodone Cmax values were 8-10% higher in patients with hepatic impairment while AUC values were 10% and 26% higher in patients with mild and moderate hepatic impairment, respectively.
+After a single dose of 20 mg ZOHYDRO ER in 20 patients with mild to moderate hepatic impairment based on Child-Pugh classifications, mean hydrocodone Cmax values were 25 ± 5, 24 ± 5, and 22 ± 3.3 ng/mL for moderate and mild impairment, and normal subjects, respectively.
+Mean hydrocodone AUC values were 509 ± 157, 440 ± 124, and 391 ± 74 ng⋅h/mL for moderate and mild impairment, and normal subjects, respectively.
+Hydrocodone Cmax values were 8-10% higher in patients with mild or moderate hepatic impairment, respectively, while AUC values were 10% and 26% higher in patients with mild and moderate hepatic impairment, respectively.
 Severely impaired subjects were not studied [see Use In Specific Populations].

-Inhibition of CYP3A4 interacting drugs could alter the metabolic profile of hydrocodone causing a slowing of hydrocodone clearance, and lead to elevated hydrocodone concentrations and effects, which could be more pronounced with concomitant use of cytochrome P450 CYP3A4 inhibitors [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].
+An increase in CYP3A4 activity by initiation of CYP3A4 inhibiting drugs or discontinuation of CYP3A4 inducing drugs could alter the metabolic profile of hydrocodone causing a slowing of hydrocodone clearance, and lead to elevated hydrocodone concentrations and effects, which could be more pronounced with concomitant use of cytochrome P450 CYP3A4 inhibitors.
+Initiation of a CYP3A4 inducing drug can lower hydrocodone plasma levels and may induce an opioid-withdrawal syndrome [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

 This monograph has been modified to include the generic and brand name in many instances.